-- Lifestyle changes are also important for these patients. - If the average diastolic (lower) blood pressure is 110 or more, start a blood pressure tablet. - The higher the blood pressure, the more benefit your patient will get from being on medication.
-Encourage people who have a systolic blood pressure above 160 to consider medication. - If a patient has an average blood pressure between 140/95 mmHg and 150/105 mmHg we suggest that you only give medicine to reduce the blood pressure if the patient has a high risk (for example greater than 20%) of a heart attack or stroke in the next 10 years.
-Calculate the patient's future risk of a heart attack or stroke here: https://alpha.patientcentre.org/calc/ - During pregnancy: If the blood pressure is 95 mmHg or more, send the woman to hospital this week.
-If the blood pressure is 100 mmHg or more, send the woman to hospital today.
+- If the average (systolic or top) blood pressure is 180 or more, start the patient on a blood pressure tablet.
+The risk of stroke is too high at this level and most patients and clinicians would choose to start medication. - Lifestyle changes are also important for these patients. - If the average diastolic (lower) blood pressure is 110 or more, start a blood pressure tablet. - The higher the blood pressure, the more benefit your patient will get from being on medication.
+Encourage people who have a systolic blood pressure above 160 to consider medication. - If a patient has an average blood pressure between 140 mmHg and 150 mmHg we suggest that you only give medicine to reduce the blood pressure if the patient is unable to make lifestyle improvements. - During pregnancy: If the DIASTOLIC blood pressure is 95 mmHg or more, send the woman to hospital this week.
+If the diastolic blood pressure is 100 mmHg or more, send the woman to hospital today.